A Philanthropist, A Fighter, An Inspiration

 The Wendy Novak Diabetes Institute was Wendy’s vision — she wanted to create a renowned diabetes center to provide services and support to patients and families so they could live life to the fullest.
 Just as she was taught to take control of her diabetes from the start, the Wendy Novak Diabetes Institute is a place to give children with diabetes life-changing experiences, empowering each of them to take control of their own unique journeys.

-Wendy knows there is a cure for diabetes today –– and she wants the center bearing her name to be a part of its discovery.
+Wendy knew there is a cure for diabetes waiting to happen –– and she wanted the center bearing her name to be a part of its discovery.

 If you want to learn more or be a part of this life-changing work, check out our Make A Difference page.